Biden Visit Monday Caps Push Into Ohio, Once a Longshot

-Joe Biden is set to make a general election campaign visit Monday to Ohio, signaling the former vice president’s hopes of winning the state Democrats lost by a significant margin in the 2016 election.
+Joe Biden is making a general election campaign visit Monday to Ohio, signaling the former vice president’s hopes of winning the state Democrats lost by a significant margin in the 2016 election.

-The Biden campaign said the former vice president plans an afternoon campaign speech in Toledo, then will head to Cincinnati for a voter mobilization event.
+At a drive-in rally in Toledo, the former vice president blasted President Donald Trump and Republicans for fast-tracking the Supreme Court nomination of Judge Amy Coney Barrett while negotiations plod along on a new coronavirus economic relief package.

+Biden questioned why Republicans have time for Supreme Court hearings but not time to come to an agreement with House Democrats on another economic relief package to help individuals, businesses and city and state governments.

+The Democratic presidential nominee said that Trump “turned his back on you” during the pandemic and its economic fallout.

+Biden also said Trump is the first president he can recall who “did not try to call the parties together” at the White House to negotiate legislation responding to a crisis.

-Vice President Mike Pence also plans a “Make America Great Again” campaign stop in Columbus on Monday, as he filled in for Trump, who had been sidelined from the campaign trail recently after he was diagnosed with COVID-19.
+Meanwhile, Vice President Mike Pence was holding a “Make America Great Again” campaign stop in Columbus on Monday, as he filled in for Trump, who had been sidelined from the campaign trail recently after he was diagnosed with COVID-19.
 But, the president is back on the road in Florida later Monday.

 Biden extended his Ohio advertising presence in Ohio last week, adding money notably to radio in rural western counties and in the state's eastern and southeastern Appalachian counties, where Trump won big four years ago.
 The president won the state over Democrat Hillary Clinton by 8 percentage points in 2016.